Opetushallitus/ehoks-ui/TECHNICAL_DECISIONS.md

 #### TypeScript

 You can get the TypeScript typings for your model / store using `Instance<typeof Model>` and `SnapshotOrInstance<typeof Model>` , use it instead of writing separate typings for TypeScript.
+For convention I-prefixed naming is used for and only model / store interfaces.

+With `@inject("store")` you need to set store as optional property: `store?: IRootStore` and mark it as always defined with exclamation mark `this.props.store!` .

 Use TypeScript utility types like [Pick](https://www.typescriptlang.org/docs/handbook/utility-types.html) and [Omit](https://www.typescriptlang.org/docs/handbook/utility-types.html) to construct correct interface from the model typings for your component.
 Do not just use all properties as optionally - if all are not used.